No products in the cart.

 Support liver detoxification:

-After Christmas give your poor overworked livers a helping hand by increasing foods and nutrients that support liver detoxification and function.
+After Christmas give your poor overworked liver a helping hand by increasing foods and nutrients that support liver detoxification and function.
 These include brassica veggies like cabbage, cauliflower, broccoli and kale, which are rich in sulfur compounds important for liver detoxification.
 Enjoy a few green teas (try Bodhi Organic ViridiTEA) daily is another great way to support liver function.
 Use turmeric and ginger when you can in cooking, veggie juices, and in teas (try Bodhi Organic ZesTEA).
 Swap your morning coffee for a dandelion root coffee.
 Dandelion is a liver tonic herb which helps stimulate liver detoxification (try Bodhi Organic PuriTEA).
 Don’t forget to drink plenty of water daily to flush out toxins from your body.

 Up your antioxidants:

-Juicing is a fantastic way to nourish, rejuvenate and energize your body.
+Juicing is a fantastic way to nourish, rejuvenate and energise your body.
 Fresh vegetable juices are rich in vitamins, minerals, living enzymes and antioxidants, which are essential for good health and prevention of disease.
 Choose organic vegetables when you can so your juice is free from pesticides and bursting with flavour and optimal nutritional goodness.

 Boost your digestion:

 Taking apple cider vinegar (ACV) before main meals is an excellent way to give your digestion and metabolism a boost.
 ACV is a thermogenic food, so it’s helpful for enhancing fat burning and assisting with weight loss.
 It will also help improve digestive issues such as reflux and indigestion, and prevent bloated distended stomachs.
 Try 1tsp-1Tbsp of ACV diluted in a little water around 15 minutes before eating.
 ACV can also be used in salad dressing.
-Including bitter foods like rocket and endives with meals, and having lemon in water first thing of a morning, or on salads or fish is also a great way to give your digestion a boost.
+Including bitter foods like rocket and endives with meals.
+Having lemon in water first thing of a morning, or on salads or fish is a great way to give your digestion a boost.